BramBouma/markov-switching/README.md

     3. dimensionality reduction via DFM
        1. fitting either HMM or MS-AR model on a single extracted latent factor
        2. fitting either multivariate HMM or MS-VAR model on 2-3 extracted factors
-    - directly using the factors results in a much simpler pipeline as you just feed the 5-d vector into the HMM, howeve:-
+    - directly using the macro series' is a much simpler pipeline as you just feed the 5-vars into the HMM, howeve:-
-      - you get a parameter explosion with scales very poorly when adding more variables (e.g. adding industry data as well)
+      - you get a parameter explosion which scales very poorly when adding more variables (e.g. adding industry data as well) - see [this recent paper](https://arxiv.org/abs/2503.11499) regarding regime detection that uses the [FRED-MD / FRED-QD](https://www.stlouisfed.org/research/economists/mccracken/fred-databases) datasets which include >100 macro series'
       - risk overfitting and get noisy regime calls
     - using PCA you can collapse onto 1-3 orthogonal PCs that explain the variance, however:
       - PCs ignore the time dynamics and compresses based on variance, not cycles, potentially causing the PCs to pick up noise-driven regimes
     - using factors are dynamic and are estimated with serial correlation in mind, however:
       - more complex to set up vs. the simplicity of PCA (or just no dimensionality reduction at all)
+  - I only tried hidden markov models here:
+    - `.\Multivariate\Direct-GaussianHMM.ipynb` is directly feeding the five macro variables into a HMM without dimensionality reduction
+    - `.\Multivariate\PCA-GaussianHMM.ipynb` is first reducing dimensionality with PCA, then feeding the PCs into the HMM
+    - `.\Multivariate\DFM-GaussianHMM.ipynb` is first reducing dimensionality with a DFM, then feeding the extracted factors into the HMM
+      - I do think that the best approach is using a DFM (especially if more variables are added, making direct HMM unfeasable), despite getting the afformentioned increase in complexity
+      - going forward I really want to try the same approaches but with a markov-switching vector autoregression (MS-VAR) model instead of the HMM because there's definitely serial correlation in there
+      - I would also like to do more directly comparing the approaches, as I haven't done that yet
+      - I have a pile of [various sources](#assorted-non-exhaustive-list-of-sources-that-i-accumulated) at the bottom that I pulled from (also, ChatGPT was a great source for asking questions about model assumptions, differences between various models, etc.)

 ---
 ### Notes:
-- whichever markov-switching model is chosen (or multiple), you can then extract the estimated regime specific moments and transition matrix to be used in the monte-carlo method
+- whichever markov-switching model is chosen (or multiple), you can then extract the estimated regime specific moments and transition probability matrix to be used in the monte-carlo method
+- this entire repo is entirely meant to be a first-pass attempt at getting more familiar with markov-switching models and/or provide an MVP prototype
 - a decently comprehensive, "full scale" model in the future would probably utilize a Dynamic Factor Model for distillation of 2-3 latent factors from a greater number of macroeconomic/industry/financial variables and let those factors switch regimes (see the pipeline diagram below)
   - this keeps the state-space small but information-rich
-  - this does however increase inherent complexity as it requires a "two-stage" estimation process (estimating latent factors first, then modelling regime switching on the factors, and then 'reconstructing' the observed variables)
+  - again, this does increase inherent complexity as it requires a "two-stage" estimation process (estimating latent factors first, then modelling regime switching on the factors, and then 'reconstructing' the observed variables)
 ```mermaid
 flowchart TD
     A[Data Collection:<br/>Macro/Financial Series]